 Generally, there are two components of estate planning with one involving the legal aspects of it and the other involving the non-legal aspects of the plan.
 Your estate planning attorney can help with both.
 Legally speaking, your lawyer will review your personal and financial situation and create documents that address the latter.
 Non-legally speaking, your lawyer will develop an investment strategy for retirement purposes.

 What goes into an estate plan in Michigan?

 An estate plan will include the documents that accommodate your specific needs.
 It may involve some or all of the following:

 - Irrevocable trusts (e.g., life insurance trusts, gift trusts, special needs trust, charitable trust)

 - Asset protection from divorce, creditors, others

-- Health care directives, including medical powers of attorney, living wills, health care proxy, do not resuscitate (DNR) or do not intubate (DNI) orders
+- Health care directives, including medical powers of attorney, living wills, health care proxy, or do not resuscitate (DNR)

 - Succession plan for business